kubecost/docs/alerts.md

 ## Summary

 Kubecost alerts allow teams to receive updates on real-time Kubernetes spend.
 They are configurable via the Kubecost UI or Helm values.
 This resource gives an overview of how to configure Kubecost email and Slack alerts using [Kubecost Helm chart values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
+Alerts are either created to monitor specific data sets and trends, or they must be toggled on or off.
 The following alert types are supported:

-1. [Recurring update](alerts.md#type-recurring-update): sends an email and/or Slack alert with cluster spend across all or a subset of kubernetes resources.
+1. [Allocation Budget](alerts.md#type-budget): Sends an email and/or Slack alert when spending crosses a defined threshold
-2. [Budget](alerts.md#type-budget): sends an email and/or Slack alert when spend crosses a defined threshold
+2. \[Beta] [Allocation Efficiency](alerts.md#type-efficiency): Detects when a Kubernetes tenant is operating below a target cost-efficiency threshold
-3. [Spend Change](alerts.md#type-spend-change): sends an email and/or Slack alert reporting unexpected spend increases relative to moving averages
+3. [Allocation Recurring Update](alerts.md#type-recurring-update): Sends an email and/or Slack alert with cluster spending across all or a subset of kubernetes resources.
-4. \[Beta] [Efficiency](alerts.md#type-efficiency): detect when a Kubernetes tenant is operating below a target cost-efficiency threshold
+4. [Allocation Spend Change](alerts.md#type-spend-change): Sends an email and/or Slack alert reporting unexpected spend increases relative to moving averages
-5. [Kubecost Health Diagnostic](alerts.md#type-kubecost-health-diagnostic): used for production monitoring for the health of Kubecost itself
+5. [Asset Budget](alerts.md#type-asset-budget): sends an email and/or Slack alert when spend for a particular set of assets crosses a defined threshold.
-6. [Cluster Health](alerts.md#type-cluster-health): used to determine if the cluster's health score changes by a specific threshold.
+6. [Cloud Report](alerts.md#type-cloud-report): sends an email and/or Slack alert with asset spend across all or a subset of cloud resources.
-7. [Asset Budget](alerts.md#type-asset-budget): sends an email and/or Slack alert when spend for a particular set of assets crosses a defined threshold.
+7. [Monitor Cluster Health](alerts.md#type-cluster-health): used to determine if the cluster's health score changes by a specific threshold.
+Can only be toggled on/off.
-8. [Cloud Report](alerts.md#type-cloud-report): sends an email and/or Slack alert with asset spend across all or a subset of cloud resources.
+8. [Monitor Kubecost Health](alerts.md#type-kubecost-health-diagnostic): used for production monitoring for the health of Kubecost itself.
+Can only be toggled on/off.

 Have questions or issues?
 View our [troubleshooting guide](alerts.md#troubleshooting).